-Ideally, you want at least three testimonials for any product you offer, and even better, you want these to be testimonials that provide the name of the customer, place of work and title (if your offerings are work-oriented), and a picture or video.
+Ideally, you want at least three testimonials for any major product you offer, and even better, you want these to be testimonials that provide the name of the customer, place of work and title (if your offerings are work-oriented), and a picture or video.

 And, you need to actively publish any other meaningful data you collect that show many people are having success with your products.
 This kind of information needs to be front and center in your promotions.

 As simple as all of that sounds, experience has shown me again and again that lack of social proof is the number one mistake that people in the education business make when it comes to promoting their products.
 It is also among the easiest mistakes to remedy.
 If you don’t have plenty of testimonials and other social proof for your products, make getting it and communicating it one of your top near-term priorities.

 Make the above three steps a consistent part of your business practices and you’ll be on your way to demonstrating impact and achieving long-term success as an edupreneur.